mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 btn5.addEventListener('click', rotateThem);
 ```

-The mechanism is place; we just need to figure out how to properly manipulate
+The mechanism is in place; we just need to figure out how to properly manipulate
 our array so that the numbers move around the '5' in a clockwise fashion.
 My first
 thought was to simply pop the last value off the end of the array and move it to the
 front.
 This does achieve a **cyclic** pattern, but since our HTML elements are arranged